What is Applied Kinesiology?

 AK was developed by a chiropractor called Dr George Goodheart in the 1960s who took a holistic viewpoint on health.
 He acknowledged along with many others that an individual’s state of health is dependant on the balance between their structural, chemical and emotional/mental components (the triad of health) and for an individual to be functioning at their optimum, these three components need to be in balance.
 AK aims to achieve this and can be used independently as a diagnostic tool or in conjunction with more conventional methods such as x-rays or blood tests depending on the individual’s presenting problem.

-If you would like a confidential chat to discuss whether applied kinesiology would be an appropriate approach to your condition prior to booking an appointment, please do not hesitate to contact the clinic.
+If you are based in Sussex and would like a confidential chat to discuss whether applied kinesiology would be an appropriate approach to your condition prior to booking an appointment, please do not hesitate to contact clinic in Haywards Heath.